isomerpages/isomerpages-govtech/pages/digital-standards-and-guides.md

 ---
-layout: simple-page
-title: Digital Standards and Guides
+title: 'Digital Standards and Guides'
 permalink: /digital-standards-and-guides/
-breadcrumb: Digital Standards and Guides
+breadcrumb: 'Digital Standards and Guides'

 ---

 ### **Standards and Guides**